-Do you live on a busy street or need to build in some privacy around your home?
+Do you live on a busy street or need to build in some privacy around your home and outdoor living space?
 Then you may want to consider planting a living fence, or privacy fence.
 The benefits of a privacy screen include blocking strong winds, limiting street noise, and defining spaces in addition to masking unsightly views.
-Read on for more information about how to plan for your own natural screen!
+Read on for more information about screening plants for Arkansas landscapes.

 Before you choose a screening plant, take a few moments to consider the following aspects of a privacy screen.
 These will help you choose the right plant for your space.

 - Available space.
 Measure the area you can plant in and decide how tall you need your screen to be to block the unwanted view.

 - Is your landscape formal or informal?
 Do you need a plant that’s neat and tidy, or will your yard accommodate a more natural, relaxed look?

 - Evergreen or deciduous.
 Evergreen plants provide a year-round screen, whereas deciduous options offer more flowers and colors.

 - Function in the overall landscape.
 Will your screen be an integral part of the look of the yard, or is it far from your windows?
 Does it provide a backdrop to a central flowerbed, or fade in the distance?
 This will affect the look of the plant you ultimately choose.